rekola/nanoclj/README.md

 - Dividing Long/MIN_VALUE by -1 doesn't fail
 - java.net.URL doesn't resolve the hostname for calculating hashcode
 - ##NaN is unique, which is not the case in Clojure: `(count #{ (Math/sqrt -1) ##NaN }) ;=> 2`
+- No transient data structures: Hash sets and maps are constructed direcly without first creating a transient, so duplicate checking is different and `#{ ##NaN ##NaN }` succeeds.

 ## Dependencies